javivelasco/react-css-themr/README.md

 Returns a `function` to wrap a component and make it themeable.

-The returned component accepts a `theme` and `composeTheme`  apart from the props of the original component.
-They are used to provide a `theme` to the component and to configure the style composition, which can be configured via options too.
+The returned component accepts a `theme`, `composeTheme` and `innerRef` props apart from the props of the original component.
+They former two are used to provide a `theme` to the component and to configure the style composition, which can be configured via options too, while the latter is used to pass a ref callback to the decorated component.
 The function arguments are:

 - `Identifier` *(String)* used to provide a unique identifier to the component that will be used to get a theme from context.
 - `[defaultTheme]` (*Object*) is  classname object resolved from CSS modules.
 It will be used as the default theme to calculate a new theme that will be passed to the component.
 - `[options]` (*Object*) If specified it allows to customize the behavior:
   - [`composeTheme = 'deeply'`] *(String)* allows to customize the way themes are merged or to disable merging completely.
 The accepted values are `deeply` to deeply merge themes, `softly` to softly merge themes and `false` to disable theme merging.
-  - [`withRef = false`] *(Boolean)* if true, stores a ref to the wrapped component instance and makes it available via `getWrappedInstance()` method.
-Defaults to false.

 ## About